AEADataEditor/aea-de-guidance/sample-language-report.md

 The following fragments may be used when reporting back on success or failure of a reproduction attempt.
 They usually identify lack of some key component.
 They should be added to the completed [REPLICATION.md](https://github.com/AEADataEditor/replication-template/blob/master/REPLICATION.md)

+> The article uses restricted-access data.
+Access to the data cannot be obtained in a timely fashion, a reproduction is not attempted.
+The report contains information on data description, and identifies whether all tables and figures can be identified in the code.

 > [SUGGESTED] A template README file can be found on the [AEA Data Editor Github site](https://aeadataeditor.github.io/aea-de-guidance/template-README.html).

+> [REQUIRED] Please ensure that a ASCII (txt), Markdown (md), or PDF version of the README are available in the data and code deposit.

 > [REQUIRED] Please add data citations to the article.
 Guidance on how to cite data is provided in the [AEA Sample References](https://www.aeaweb.org/journals/policies/sample-references).

+> [REQUIRED] Please provide a clear description of access modality and location for this dataset.

 > [SUGGESTED] The default AEA bibtex style file does not display URLs in the bibliography.
 A workaround might be to use the slightly modified [draft style file](https://github.com/AEADataEditor/aea-de-guidance/blob/master/citations/aea-mod.bst) or the `econ` style file referenced [here](https://www.aeaweb.org/journals/policies/random-author-order).